Frequently asked questions

 How do I apply an offer code?

-You may have received an offer code which, once redeemed, grants you an extended free trial of Truyu’s ID Usage Alerts Service subscription.
+You may have received an offer code which, once redeemed, grants you an extended free trial of Truyu’s Alerts Service subscription.

-You will see the option to add your offer code after subscribing to our ID Usage Alerts Service.
-Checkout with the 3-month introductory free trial, then apply your offer code in the Settings page.
+You will see the option to add your offer code after subscribing to our Truyu Alerts Service.
+Checkout with the 3-month introductory free trial, then apply your offer code in the Account page.

-If you’ve already started your 3-month free trial, apply your offer code in the Settings page.
+If you’ve already started your 3-month free trial, apply your offer code in the Account page.

 Your Truyu Account